bdd100k/bdd100k/doc/source/download.rst

 The BDD100K data and annotations can be obtained at https://bdd-data.berkeley.edu/.
 You can simply log in and download the data in your browser after agreeing to :ref:`BDD100K license<license>`.
-On the downloading portal, you will see a list of downloading buttons with the name corresponding to the sections on this page.
+On the downloading portal, you will see a list of downloading buttons with the name corresponding to the subsections on this page.
-The files behinds the buttons are described below.
+The files behind the buttons are described below.

 Videos
 ~~~~~~